dmurooka/dmurooka/README.md

 ## About Me

-I am Daishin, an experienced entrepreneur, data professional, and software engineer.
+I am Daishin, an experienced entrepreneur, educator, data professional, and software engineer.
 With over 10 years in business management and expertise in data science & software engineering, I have successfully founded and manage businesses in classical ballet education.

 ## Profile Summary

-An experienced entrepreneur and data professional with over 10 years in business management, leveraging domain knowledge in classical ballet education.
-I have founded and lead a successful business, one of Japan's premier classical ballet schools.
+An experienced entrepreneur, educator, and data professional with over 10 years in business management, leveraging domain knowledge in classical ballet education.
+I have founded and currently lead a Japan's premier classical ballet school, Larrys School of Ballet.

 My expertise spans business management, software engineering, and data science/machine learning, with a strong focus on leveraging these skills to address various business challenges.